-All that said, it does sometimes pain me to see so much in the field still written as if the neighborhood was still under siege, a ghetto where a certain want of technique is regarded as a kind of gang color and a disregard for more refined observations as a sign of defection, where the obstinate insistence that fine writing—which can only really derive from closer scrutiny, greater empathy, and more honest assessments of character—is somehow the mark of someone who doesn’t “get” SF, and where the simple recognition that the world and therefore the universe is a multiplying heterogeneous metaplex and should be written about as such is a form of betrayal.
+All that said, it does sometimes pain me to see so much in the field still written as if the neighborhood was still under siege, a ghetto where a certain want of technique is regarded as a kind of gang color and a regard for more refined observations as a sign of defection, where the obstinate insistence that fine writing—which can only really derive from closer scrutiny, greater empathy, and more honest assessments of character—is somehow the mark of someone who doesn’t “get” SF, and where the simple recognition that the world and therefore the universe is a multiplying heterogeneous metaplex and should be written about as such is a form of betrayal.
 Genuine experience must be conveyed through the lens of genuine observers, i.e. characters who are real and complex as we can make them.
 This is the only way to deal out truth, which at the end of the day is our stock in trade.

 At least, that’s my opinion.

 And that, not to put too fine a point on it, is why I still write science fiction.

 This is going to be a bit of a ramble, so bear with me.

 We keep seeing more incidents of sexual harassment emerging into the light of day within the science fiction community.
 There are people who have been behaving poorly for a long time and finally they’re being called on it.
 Why this is such a difficult concept for some people to grasp eludes me.
 The excuse-making is both ancient and pathetic.
 This is science fiction, these are supposed to be people who are ahead of the curve when it comes to social grasp, we like to pretend we live in the future.

 Well, that may explain a couple of things.
 No one adopts behavior out of the blue.
 Some people have serious organic problems others have a wispy grasp of the reality and still others just don’t consider what is not wholly inside their heads worth due consideration.